-You can use EMOTE to request data for your own projects, or you can share data with us to grow the database.
+You can use the EMOTE Database to request data for your own projects, or you can share data with us to grow the repository.
 Please read our FAQ page to learn more about how EMOTE works.

 The EMOTE Database is an initiative of the Functions of Emotion in Everyday Life (FEEL) Lab and the Melbourne Data Analytics Platform (MDAP), both at the University of Melbourne, as well as the Research Group of Quantitative Psychology and Individual Differences at KU Leuven.

-The FEEL Lab, which is based within the Melbourne School of Psychological Sciences at the University of Melbourne, aims to discover how emotions function in the rich and complex environments we encounter in our daily lives.
+The FEEL Lab, based within the Melbourne School of Psychological Sciences at the University of Melbourne, aims to discover how emotions function in rich and complex daily life environments.

 Elise KalokerinosLab Co-Director

-Peter is a Senior Lecturer in the Melbourne School of Psychological Sciences at the University of Melbourne, where he co-directs the FEEL Lab.
+Pete is a Professor in the Melbourne School of Psychological Sciences at the University of Melbourne, where he co-directs the FEEL Lab.
 His research interests lie at the intersection of social, personality and clinical psychology with a focus on everyday emotional processes, including how people experience and regulate their emotions in response to everyday events, and how these processes relate to well-being and psychopathology.

 Peter Koval, Lab Co-DirectorLab Co-Director

-Katharine is a Senior Lecturer and ARC Future Fellow in the Melbourne School of Psychological Sciences at the University of Melbourne, where she co-directs the FEEL Lab.
+Katie is a Professor and co-director of the Functions of Emotion in Everyday Life (FEEL) Lab at the University of Melbourne.
 Katie’s research aims to understand how people form social connections, and what benefits these connections have for people’s emotional well-being and social lives.

 Katie GreenawayLab Co-Director

-Ella is a Postdoctoral Research Fellow in the FEEL Lab.
+Ella is a Postdoctoral Research Fellow at The University of Adelaide.
 Ella researches the intersection between cognition and emotion.
 Using a combined experimental and everyday life approach, Ella investigates how emotion disrupts attention and memory, and how situational factors affect emotion regulation.

 Ella MoeckPostdoctoral Fellow